Florida–Georgia football rivalry

-Though highly contested on both sides, the series has gone through several periods in which one team has been dominant for well over a decade.
-Georgia dominated the early series while Florida held a clear advantage in the 1950s and early 1960s.
-Georgia again dominated from the mid-60s through the 80s under coach Vince Dooley, while Florida took the upper hand in the rivalry during the 1990s and early 2000s under coaches Steve Spurrier and Urban Meyer.
-More recently, the series has been more evenly balanced.
-Beginning with the 2007 contest, the fierce rivals enjoyed and then suffered through alternating sets of three-game win streaks.
-That trend ended in 2020, with Florida winning in 2020 and Georgia winning in 2021 and 2022.
+Though highly contested on both sides, the rivalry has gone through several periods in which one team dominated for more than a decade.
+Georgia dominated the early series while Florida held the advantage in the 1950s and early 1960s.
+Georgia again dominated from the late 1960s through the 80s under coach Vince Dooley, while Florida again took the upper hand in the rivalry during the 1990s and early 2000s under coaches Steve Spurrier and Urban Meyer.
+The series was uncharacteristically even over twelve seasons beginning in 2008, with the rivals enjoying and then suffering through alternating sets of three-game win streaks.
+After winning in 2025, Georgia has won eight out of the last nine meetings under coach Kirby Smart.

 Series history

 Disputed beginnings

-The two universities do not agree on when their gridiron rivalry began.
-The University of Georgia's athletic department considers a 52–0 victory in 1904 against a school known as the University of Florida to be part of the series.
-However, this was not the modern University of Florida in Gainesville, but one of its four predecessor institutions: a school based in Lake City that was known as Florida Agricultural College before 1903.
-Florida's University Athletic Association does not include this game in the series record as it occurred before the modern university was established by the Florida Legislature with the Buckman Act of 1905 and before the new school in Gainesville fielded its first football team in 1906.
-UGA sports historian Dan Magill sums up Georgia's attitude: "That's where Florida was back then.
+The two universities do not agree on the date of their first gridiron meeting.
+Georgia's football program was established in 1892, and in 1904, the Red and Black defeated the University of Florida Blue and White by the lopsided score of 52–0.
+However, this was not the current University of Florida, but a predecessor school based in Lake City which had been known as Florida Agricultural College (FAC) for twenty years before its name was changed in 1903 to reflect its expanded course offerings.
+FAC ceased to exist after the 1904-1905 academic year, as Florida's Buckman Act merged it with three additional state-supported schools to establish the modern University of Florida in Gainesville.
+The new school opened in 1905 and established a football program in 1906.
+UF does not include games played by its four predecessor institutions in its official sports records, including Georgia's win over the University of Florida at Lake City.

+Georgia, on the other hand, counts the 1904 game as a victory against its future rival.
+UGA sports historian Dan Magill sums up the school's attitude: "That's where Florida was back then.
 We can't help it if they got run out of Lake City."

 The first game in the rivalry acknowledged by both schools took place in Jacksonville in 1915.
 The series has been played annually since 1926 except in 1943, when Florida did not field a team due to World War II.